Trekking to K2 (Chogori Peak)

 as "cushion" day in case of delays in travel due to unforeseen events.

-• If there are less than six persons in a group, we reserve the right to cancel
+• If there are less than four persons in a group, we reserve the right to cancel

 the expedition.
 In this case we inform you two month before the departure time